gnzlbg/range-based-for/README.md

 - more powerful, and
 - easier to implement.

 The current specification of range-based for loops does not accept begin and end iterators with different types.
-The users of these libraries have to resort to macros similar in spirit to `BOOST_FOREACH`.
+The users of these libraries have to resort to macros similar in spirit to `BOOST_FOREACH` (see `RANGE_FOR` macro in the appendix).
 This does discourage users from experimenting with these libraries resulting in a situation that is not beneficial for the C++ community.

 In the standardese section below it is shown that removing this restriction is a minor non-breaking change.
 This change is the only core language change required to support the Iterables specified in [N4128](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4128.html), see section [3.3.9](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4128.html#range-based-for-loop-is-changed-to-accommodate-sentinels).